TanvirArjel/AspNetCore.ExceptionLogger/README.md

   **You are done!**

-  ## How do I manipulate logged in exceptions.
+  ## How do I manipulate logged in exceptions?

   To manipulate logged in exceptions, use `IExceptionService` interface provied by this library as follows which provides all the necessary methods to manipulate logged in exceptions: